-When the USDA notifies the SV that a premise under investigation has been confirmed to have a FAD, the SV will notify the SERT of the confirmed classification.
-The SERT will be elevated to Level 2 activation.
+When the USDA notifies the SV that a premises under investigation has been confirmed to have an FAD, the SV or EP Director will notify the SERT of the confirmed classification This will prompt full activation of the SERT.
 The IMT in consultation with the Policy Group will establish Response Zones consisting of the infected premises, the infected zone, the buffer zone, and the surveillance zone.
 Surveillance of susceptible animals will be conducted in the Control Area (Infected and Buffer Zones) according to response protocols as quickly as possible.

 The Commissioner of Agriculture and Consumer Services along with the NCEM Director will advise the Governor and may ask for emergency declarations at the State or Federal level.
-If a zoonotic disease is suspected, DHHS will be included in all briefings and decision processes
+If a zoonotic disease is suspected, DHHS will be included in all briefings and decision processes.